ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/international-discovery/index.md

 + `apikey` = `gwyfRRwYcA0gmbUDDAtADEeaHT` (required, string)

-To request an API Key send an email to the [Ticketmaster Product Manager](mailto:carie.hughes@ticketmaster.co.uk).
+To request an API Key send an email to the [International Disccovery API team](mailto:InternationalAPI@ticketmaster.co.uk).

 #### Format
 You can set the output format from all API Services with an Accept header.
 The API supports: